 BROOKE GLADSTONE: Do you find it boring?

 WALT FRAZIER: No, I’ve – I’ve accepted it.
 When I first started, I – I was like, these guys can’t play.
 [LAUGHS]

 I was like nobody can shoot, what are they doing?

 Today a guy would rather make a stupendous dunk shot and go 0 for 10, just the way the game has evolved.

 BROOKE GLADSTONE: The three-point shot, it’s cinematic.
 You say it’s changed because of TV, but has it actually changed the rules of the game?

 WALT FRAZIER: Oh yeah.
 They took away the hand check.
 Why?
 Because they wanted more continuity, they wanted more ball movement.
 Nobody liked the game.
 People were complaining the game is too rough, there’s no movement and not enough shooting.
-So television pays the cost [LAUGHS] to be the boss.
-I think, other than that, the rules have been better.
-Like when we played, the shot clock was on the floor, and I attributed a lot of my steals to guys trying to find the shot clock.
+So television pays the cost to be the boss.
+I think other than that, the rules have been better.
+Like, when we played the shot clock was on the floor, and I attributed a lot of my steals to guys trying to find that shot clock.

 And the last-second shot and they’re trying to look for that clock and they’re not having the volley going the other way.
 But today –

 - both shot clocks are above the basket.
 So it’s much easier.
 You don’t have to try to look for it.
 So I like a lot of the changes making the game more popular.
 It’s an international sport now.
 When you look at basketball, when I played in the seventies everybody was from the US.
 Today, a third of the players are from all over the world.
 It’s like tennis.

 WALT FRAZIER: So it’s a very popular game.
 I mean, look at Dennis Rodman.
 He’s become a political [LAUGHS] –